Kilternan Parish is committed to providing a caring, supportive and friendly environment where

 may aid the process of resolving the bullying e.g. removal of the perpetrator away from the

-4. Denial of privileges – loss of certain privileges by the perpetrator in the group.
+target to another group. - Denial of privileges – loss of certain privileges by the perpetrator in the group.
 It is hoped

 that by using this response the perpetrator may realise the impact of their actions on the

-5. Parental/Guardian involvement – make parents/guardians of all children involved aware of
+target and the consequences for themselves. - Parental/Guardian involvement – make parents/guardians of all children involved aware of

-6. Suspension or expulsion of the perpetrator may be used as a last resort in bullying where
+the incident of bullying and ask them to intervene in the situation. - Suspension or expulsion of the perpetrator may be used as a last resort in bullying where

-7. Disciplinary procedures must be applied in relation to any sanctioning of the perpetrator
+no other interventions have worked. - Disciplinary procedures must be applied in relation to any sanctioning of the perpetrator

 and advice should be sought in relation to the adoption of such procedures, where